mconwa02/pydata-london-2025/espoir-saturday.md

 ---

-Apart from these presentations, I attended other talks, including one by Jay Almar on the current state of transformer models, a favorite of mine, Ines Montani, who discussed a new library spaCy is building for PDF documents, and another on LLM arithmetic.
+Apart from these presentations, I attended other talks, including one by Jay Almar on the current state of transformer models, a favorite of mine, Ines Montani[], who discussed a new library spaCy is building for PDF documents, and another on LLM arithmetic.

 That’s all for Saturday’s presentations.
 I got to meet brilliant people, had fun, and enjoyed myself.
 Though, for some reason, I noticed there were no T-shirts at the conference!